llaski/twittermatchgame/README.md

 ## Frontend Features

-- [ ] click start btn
+- [X] Click start btn
-- [ ] request twitter data
+- [X] Request game data
-- [ ] display twitter data (and mix it up)
+- [X] Display game data (and mix it up)
-- [ ] drag n drop
-    - [] Drag Handle element
+- [X] Drag n Drop handles onto tweets
-    - [] Change color of tweet when handle element is over it - saying you can drop it there
-    - [] Allow handle to be dropped on tweet
-    - [] If drop is a match, merge data and turn background green
-    - [] If drop was incorrect, put handle element back and flash message saying incorrect for 3 seconds
-- [ ] keep track of # of wrong matches
-- [ ] display results once all handles are complete
+- [X] Display form once all items are matched or once timer runs out

-- [ ] jQuery Version w/ tests
+- [X] View Leaderboard

+## Cleanup/Add Ons

+- [ ] Store rank in database and update on game submission instead of always needing to query for it
-- [ ] Vue.js Version w/ tests
+- [ ] Visual error message instead of console.error for api requests
+- [ ] Instead of fetching twitter data on every game, create a cron job that gathers data for the top 100 accounts and stores it locally every hour to use for game data
-- [ ] ReactJS Version w/ tests
+- [ ] Add JS Tests
-- [ ] ReactJS/Redux Version w/ tests
+- [ ] Better Visual Design
+- [ ] Navigation to always view leaderboard w/out needing to play a game